All Episodes

 Burna's less lethal launchers fire tear gas and kinetic rounds designed to incapacitate attackers for up to 40 minutes, giving you time to escape and call for help without deadly consequences.

-I use burnout.
+I use Burnup.

-My family all has them, and now meet the new compact launcher, an amazing product.
+My family all has them and now meet the new compact launcher, an amazing product.

 Sleek, slim, and hits like a sledgehammer, but the size of a smartphone, it's perfect for concealed carry.

-Comfortable, discreet, and confidence building.
+Comfortable, discreet, and confidence-building.

-That's enough force to halt a threat cold about the legal and moral complexities of Lethal Force.
+That's enough force to halt a threat cold about the legal and moral complexities of lethal force.

-Over 80% of their compact launchers components are sourced in America, and each unit is hand assembled in Fort Wayne, Indiana.
+Over 80% of their compact launchers components are sourced in America, and each unit is hand-assembled in Fort Wayne, Indiana.

-Best of all, Burna is legal in all 50 states, no background checks, ships directly to your door.
+Best of all, Burna is legal in all 50 states.

 Trusted by hundreds of police departments and government agencies around the world.